jansim/ieee-conference/README.md

 ## Options

 Refer to comments in [ieee-conference.qmd](ieee-conference.qmd) regarding available options.
+To see how options affect the output, see the [template.tex](_extensions/ieee-conference/template.tex) file.

 ## Example

 Here is the source code for a minimal sample document: [ieee-conference.qmd](ieee-conference.qmd) and the rendered output: [ieee-conference.pdf](ieee-conference.pdf).

-Note that formatting is slightly off in the rendered PDF due to issues in a local LaTeX installation.
-Rendering the produced TeX-document on e.g. overleaf produces better output